mckennapsean/dissertation/content/03-framework.md

 models, however, are often represented linearly or cyclically and imply the need to start at the beginning of the process, making it difficult, for example, to capture the process of a more complex visualization redesign project.
-We want to ensure flexibility of this framework to maximize its teaching potential for novice visualization designers.
+We want to ensure flexibility of this framework to maximize its utility for a wide variety of visualization designers.

 To further showcase these two movement principles, we provide several design